Information for Voters

 If you are a registered voter in the State of New York who has moved to a new county within the State of New York, remember you must re-register in your new county to be eligible to vote at your new address.

-Currently registered voters who have moved to a new address in the same county should notify their county board of elections in writing of their move and such notice be received by (TBD) in order that the change be processed and entered in the records in time for the 2014 General Election - except, if you have been honorably discharged from the military or have become a naturalized citizen since (TBD), you may register in person at the Board of Elections up until (TBD).
+Currently registered voters who have moved to a new address in the same county should notify their county board of elections in writing of their move.
 The Registration Form can be used for this purpose.

-Notices of change of address from registered voters must be received by (TBD) by a county board of elections must be processed and entered in the records in time for the 2014 Primary Election.
+Notices of change of address from registered voters must be received by August 20th by a county board of elections must be processed and entered in the records in time for the 2014 September Primary Election.
 Sec.5-208(3)

-Notices of change of address from registered voters must be received by (TBD) by a county board of elections must be processed and entered in the records in time for the general election.
-Sec.
-5-208(3)
+Notices of change of address from registered voters must be received by October 15th by a county board of elections must be processed and entered in the records in time for the 2014 General Election.

 The Board of Elections strives to keep the public informed of changes in the poll sites.
 However, it is wise to verify your polling location before you go to vote.